Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Introduction

-Furthermore, by studying the relationship between these two learning tasks, this work aims to increase our understanding in their shared challenge of modeling target dependencies and widen the applicability of existing specialized techniques for either task.
-This kind of abstraction of key ideas from solutions tailored to related problems offers additional advantages, such as improving the modularity and conceptual simplicity of learning techniques and avoiding reinvention of the same solutions\footnote{See the motivation of the NIPS 2011 workshop on relations among machine learning problems at \url{http://rml.anu.edu.au/}}.
+Motivated by the tight connection between the two tasks, this paper looks at a family of MLC methods that, despite being almost directly applicable to MTR problems, have not been applied so far in this domain.
+In particular, we consider methods that decompose the MLC task into a series of binary classification tasks, one for each label.
+This category, includes the typical one-versus-all or \textit{Binary Relevance} approach that assumes label independence but also approaches that model label dependencies by building models that treat other labels as additional input variables (meta-inputs).
+In this work we adapt two popular methods of this kind \citep{godbole2004,read2011} for MTR, contributing two new MTR methods: \textit{Stacked Single-Target} (SST) and \textit{Ensemble of Regressor Chains} (ERC).
+Both methods have been very successful in the MLC domain and provided inspiration for many subsequent works \citep{cheng2009,dembczynski2010a,kumar2012learning,read2014efficient}.

-The rest of the paper is organized as follows: Section~\ref{sec:related} discusses related work in the field of multi-label classification and gives some insight into which multi-label classification methods would be more appropriate for multi-target regression.
-Section~\ref{sec:methods} gives detailed descriptions of the proposed methods and Section~\ref{sec:setup} presents the evaluation methodology and introduces the datasets used in the empirical evaluation.
-The experimental results are shown in Section~\ref{sec:results} and finally, Section~\ref{sec:conclusions} concludes our study and points to directions for future work.
+Although the adaptation is trivial (as it basically consists of employing a regression instead of a binary classification algorithm to solve each single-target prediction task), it widens the applicability of existing approaches and increases our understanding of challenges shared by both learning tasks, such as the modeling of target dependencies.
+This kind of abstraction of key ideas from solutions tailored to related problems can sometimes offer additional advantages, such as improving the modularity and conceptual simplicity of learning techniques and avoiding reinvention of the same solutions\footnote{See NIPS'11 workshop on relations among machine learning problems at \url{http://rml.anu.edu.au/}}.